 Since 2018 the responsibility for letter- writing to inmates in this region has been redirected to our local Thai Christians.
 We are blessed by this encouraging step.

 A letter written in Thai by a local Christian, shifts our words of hope outreach to Thai home soil.
 This proses will be ongoing but we know that it will truly bless the inmates.

 How it works

-We encourage you to write to us.
-We would like to share stories from our pen friends, get to know more about the prisoners in Isaan and exchange ideas on how to encourage our friends inside prison.
+We encourage you to contact us.
+We would like to share stories from our pen friends, get to know more about the prisoners in all regions in Thailand and exchange ideas on how to encourage our friends inside prison.